ElfiPratiwi/Netflix-Dashboard/README.md

-This dashboard shows th data about tv shows and movies on netflix
+This dashboard shows the data about tv shows and movies on netflix

-the data contain the id, title, genres, rating and countries
+the data contains the id, titles, genres, ratings and countries

 thanks.